-This is a Part-2 of “Learning TestLink Test Management Tool” tutorial’s series.
-If you missed part-1 you can check it here: Getting started with TestLink Test Management tool.
+This is a Part-2 of the “Learning TestLink Test Management Tool” tutorial’s series.
+If you missed part-1 you can check it here: Getting started with the TestLink Test Management tool.

-In last tutorial we learned TestLink installation, creating Test Plan and writing Test Cases.
+In the last tutorial, we learned TestLink installation, creating Test Plan and writing Test Cases.

 Today, let’s learn important features of TestLink including requirements management, test case execution and generating test reports.